In Times of Trouble, What Should We Do?

-I had mentioned in my previous blog article [Note: that has since been edited.] that an intuitive-guide friend declared to me with a tarot card that I was only thinking about myself.
+I mentioned in my previous blog article [Note: that has since been edited.] that an intuitive-guide friend declared to me that I was only thinking about myself.
 Well, the truth is, I wasn’t really sure what she was talking about.

 But I realized during my last quality time visit with my daughter exactly what this friend of mine was most likely referring to.

-As you may know, if you have read previous blog articles of mine, due to karma from my vengeful actions years ago of twisting the truth with respect to Sri Chinmoy’s guidance of me, I have had to be and continue to be supervised by my parents since 2012 whenever I have my daughter.
+As you may know, if you have read previous blog articles of mine, due to karma from my vengeful actions years ago of twisting the truth with respect to Sri Chinmoy’s guidance, I have to be supervised by my parents whenever I have my daughter.
 Partially what that does is tarnish MY image impressed upon my daughter’s perception of me.

 An unfortunate aspect of this scenario is that, since I am always around family when I have my daughter, one particular individual who constantly stresses me due by constantly micro-managing me on a very minute and unnecessary level, right down to the little things I do and don’t do with my daughter.
 This has been going on for many years.

-And I’ve been to the point where I can’t handle it anymore.
+I’ve reached the point where I can’t handle it anymore.

-I’ve felt that I need to move to a different country, a different city, to get away, because I can’t take it anymore and convinced myself that it is somehow best for my daughter that I no longer submit to the court-ordered plan set in place as a result of her mother’s (Erin’s) accusations against me, that I need to be supervised.
+I’ve felt that I need to move to a different city, a different country.
+I convinced myself that it is somehow best for my daughter that I no longer submit to the court-ordered supervision set in place as a result of her mother’s (Erin’s) accusations against me.
 That could only involve me going away somewhere.

-I began thinking like that again as we were all driving together, with my daughter, in a car towards our destination.
+I began thinking like that again as we were all driving together, with my daughter, in a car toward our destination.

 I’m out.
 This is not working for my daughter.
-It is bad for her for me to be treated like this.
+It is bad for her and me to be treated like this.
 Her faith in me has been completely destroyed.
 I’m not going to spend any more time with her as long as I have to be supervised by my parents.